Creating a webhook

 Step 4.
 Respond to webhook events

 Your endpoint must return a 2xx HTTP status code to acknowledge the receipt of an event.
-If the endpoint fails to acknowledge events over several days, your endpoint will be disabled.
+If it fails to acknowledge events for several days, it will be disabled.

 If Digital River receives any response codes outside this range, it indicates that you did not receive the event.
 For example, Digital River treats a URL redirection as a failure.